danielharrell/does_music_move/does_music_move.md

 more alertly and attentively than we inhabit the bedroom in which we dream---and often with a sense that everything is put at stake in the dream, in a matter of life or death.
-But in waking from the dream, we prove it to be part of a larger space of inhabitance; and this gives the dream's apparent totality the status of mere appearance, and our inhabitance of its space, the form of an illusion.
-To our relief, or perhaps our regret, what happened to us in the dream, didn't really happen after all, with nothing at stake rather than everything.
+But in waking from the dream, we prove it to be part of a larger space of inhabitance; and this gives the dream's apparent totality the status of mere appearance, and our inhabitance of it, the form of an illusion.
+To our relief, or perhaps our regret, what happened to us in the dream, didn't really happen after all; and there was nothing at stake rather than everything.

 But if this is so, then it gives us reason to suspect the very same thing of the space we